JULY 11, 1798

 MARCH 4, 2011

-The Marine Band performed for the 77th annual convention of the American Bandmasters Association in Norfolk, Va., and gave the world premiere of Michael Gandolfi’s Flourishes and Meditations on a Renaissance Theme.
+The Marine Band performed at the American Bandmasters Association 77th annual conference in Norfolk, Va., and gave the world premiere of Michael Gandolfi’s Flourishes and Meditations on a Renaissance Theme and James Stephenson’s “Duels and Dances with Chicago Symphony Orchestra principal oboe Alex Klein.

 MARCH 12, 2012